-In order to help account for any poor repairs or hidden damage, have any potential purchase inspected by a trained motor engineer employed by organisations such as the AA or RAC.
+In order to help account for any poor repair work or hidden damage, have any potential purchase inspected by a trained motor engineer employed by organisations such as the AA or RAC.

 The engineer will inspect the car and tell you all you need to know about its condition, crashworthiness and any lurking problems that aren’t obvious to the untrained eye.